milano-patel/drag-n-drop/readme.md

 ## Drag N Drop

-Drang and Drop functionality using CSS and Javascript.
+Drag and Drop functionality using CSS and Javascript.

 ## Live Preview